johanlinaker/johanlinaker.github.io/_posts/2025-01-24-health-check-ups-on-open-source-software-projects.md

 The process can be compared to taking a project to a doctor's appointment, where questions are asked about the observed symptoms.
 Insights narrows down potential causes, and leads to a diagnosis, after which a decision is made regarding action and treatment.

-Below, follows a brief overview of the project outputs based on my contribution to the OSS Metrics chapter of the TODO group's OSPO book.
+Below, follows a brief overview of the project outputs based on my contribution to the <a href="https://github.com/todogroup/ospology/blob/cca7e569864f243138e921177e2103dae781e4cc/ospo-book/content/en/05-chapter.md" target="_blank">OSS Metrics chapter of the TODO group's OSPO book</a> (shout out to <a href="https://www.unomaha.edu/college-of-information-science-and-technology/about/faculty-staff/matt-germonprez.php" target="_blank>Matt Germonprez</a> who's the main author of the chapter!).
 For an even more condensed overview, consider looking at the slide set from a presentation I did recently on the topic.
 A pre-print of the underpinning paper (currently under review) is available <a href="/assets/slides/OSS_Health_Interview_Survey.pdf">here</a>.

 <h4>The many facets of OSS health</h4>
 Analyzing the health of an OSS project is, however, not black and white.
 When we surveyed the literature, we identified 107 different health aspects ranging on a socio-technical scale, both in project-centric and ecosystem-wide contexts (Linåker et al., 2022).
 Through interviews with 17 industry and community experts, we further condensed these into a framework of 21 health aspects considering community productivity and stability, orchestration, and production process and outputs.
 For each aspect, several attributes are defined to help break down and enable the analysis of a concerned aspect regarding an OSS project.